by William Murphy

-There should be simple instructions or a DVD that comes with your spa.
-The jets are already installed in the walls of the tub itself.
-You won’t need to install those.
-Caps and knobs will be included and need to be placed.
+Typically, the jets of your average hot tub are already installed in the walls of the tub itself, so you won’t need to install those.
+Caps and knobs will be included and need to be placed in their proper spots.

 The interior and exterior walls of the hot tub won’t need to be constructed unless you’ve purchased a version that needs to be assembled like a spa in a box type model.